chetansinghsajwan/notes/git/object.md

 A single tree object contains one or more entries, each of which is the SHA-1 hash of a blob or subtree with its associated mode, type, and filename.

-This is where the file name and other properites of the file are stored.
+This is where the file name and other properties of the file are stored.

 ## Commit